lesha108/beacon/README.md

 Program use IIO library to transmit callsing in infinite loop.
 Provide freq, callsign in command line to start beacon.

-Can run remotely providing host name or IP of LisreSDR or ADALM PlutoSDR.
+Can run remotely providing host name or IP of LibreSDR or ADALM PlutoSDR.
 Release has been built for Zynq ARM platform.
 Can be built for intel/amd and other platforms as well.

 To run on 192.168.5.10 LibreSDR: